tasket/wyng-backup/README.md

 ### Encryption options

-Sparsebak will likely support encryption in the future.
-In the meantime here is a brief description for ad-hoc locally-encrypted remote storage from a Qubes laptop:
+Sparsebak will likely integrate encryption in the future.
+In the meantime, here is a brief description for ad-hoc locally-encrypted remote storage from a Qubes laptop:

 1. Qube *remotefs* runs `sshfs` to access a remote filesystem and then `losetup` on a remote file (to size the file correctly during inital setup, use `truncate -s <size> myfile.img` before using `losetup`).

-2. *Domain0* then runs `qvm-block attach backup remotefs:loop0`.
+2. *Domain0* runs `qvm-block attach backup remotefs:loop0`.

-3. Qube *backup* (no net access) runs `cryptsetup` on /dev/xvdi to create/access the volume in its encrypted form.
+3. *Domain0* runs `cryptsetup` on /dev/xvdi to create/access the volume in its
+encrypted form.
+Finally, the resulting /dev/mapper device can be mounted for use.

+4. Configure sparsebak.ini on *Domain0* for an `internal:` destination type pointing to the mounted path.

 A local USB storage option similar to the above can be achived by substituting *sys-usb* for *remotefs*.

-Other systems can utilize a simplified version of this procedure by omitting step 2 and performing steps 1 and 3 in a single context.
+Other systems without Qubes' security model can utilize a simplified version of this procedure by omitting step 2 and performing steps 1 and 3 in a single context.

 Todo
 ---